nvimdev/dope/README.md

 ## What is Fernvim

 Many people are interested in my [personal configuration](https://github.com/glepnir/nvim).
-But it's my personal, many configurations and keys may not be suitable for everyone.
-So I create this project.
+So I create Fernvim.What does Fernvim do?
+Fernvim want vimers has their own config with a high availability,high performance,modern.

 ## Structure